Credit ratings: trust us, this is important. They aren’t a lot of fun to talk about, but they can take you places.

 Think of it as building trust: ‘Do I want to lend you something that’s valuable to me even though you have a bad history of giving the item back in its original condition?’, or ‘Do I want to lend you my t-shirt even though you haven’t returned my last two?’.

 To your lender, a high credit rating would mean that you can be trusted because you have a trustworthy history.
 So, if you’re out there as a first home buyer looking to get a home loan or you want a vehicle loan for that new Mazda CX-5, your best chance is to have a strong credit rating.
 It’s a reliable way of showing lenders you’ll have no problem paying back your debts and that they won’t have to chase you up on repayments.
+Check out our tips on repaying personal loans.

 Like we said, it’s a way to measure how much a lender can trust you.